ucsdlxg/MoNbTaVW-ML-interatomic-potential-and-CRSS-ML-model/README.md

 # Model-and-data
 The potential folder includes the MTP potential and training dataset.

-The XGBoost model folder includes both model for CRSS forecast, and input is described in
+The model folder includes XGBoost model for CRSS predict of both dislocation types.

+The CRSS values folder includes all the specific CRSS for each dislocation in different systems.
+Structure files is too big to share on github, and we are glad to share them if you contact us.